sandialabs/qthreads/README.md

 ## Building Qthreads

-Qthreads currently relies on autotools, so automake, autoconf, and libtool are required for building from source.
+CMake 3.23 or later is required for building from source.
 Hwloc is also highly recommended.

 The following compilers are supported and tested regularly: